richemslie/galvanise_zero/readme.md

 Chess and Baduk 9x9 are reasonably strong for the little time they were trained.
 Baduk 9x9 had a rating ~2900 elo on CGOS after 2-3 week of training.
 Chess was harder to test due to not having 50 rule, but somewhere about 2200-2600 elo would be a decent guess.

-Also, Chess and Connect6 "cheated" as experimented with adding data from historical games as well as the self play data.
+Also, with Chess I cheated (from zero perspective) as experimented with adding data from historical games as well as the self play data.